vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab9-Test_Bots_DirectLine/02-Test_Bots_DirectLine.md

     }
 }
 ```
-> Note: this code was slightly modified from [the documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-direct-line?view=azure-bot-service-4.0&tabs=cscreatebot%2Ccsclientapp%2Ccsrunclient#create-the-console-client-app) to include a few things we'll use in the next lab sections.
+> **Note** this code was slightly modified from [the documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-direct-line?view=azure-bot-service-4.0&tabs=cscreatebot%2Ccsclientapp%2Ccsrunclient#create-the-console-client-app) to include a few things we'll use in the next lab sections.

-Don't forget to add your Direct Line information to the top!
+1. In **Program.cs**, update the direct line secret and bot id to your specific values.

 Spend some time reviewing this sample code.
 It's a good exercise to make sure you understand how we're connecting to our PictureBot and getting responses.

 **Step 4** - Run the app

-Right-click on the PictureBotDL project and select "Set as Startup Project".
-Next, run the app and have a conversation with the bot.
+1. Right-click on the PictureBotDL project and select **Set as Startup Project**.

+1. Next, press **F5** to run the app

+1. Have a conversation with the bot using the commandline application

 ![Console App](../images//consoleapp.png)

+> **Note**  If you do not get a response, it is likely you have an error in your bot.
+Test your bot locally using the Bot Emulator, fix any issues, then republish it.

 Quick quiz - how are we displaying the Conversation ID?
 We'll see in the next sections why we might want this.